 - Money is spent on funding school materials such as Modern Hebrew workbooks, sewing materials etc.

-A more detailed account of the school's allocation from the 2019-2020 pupil premium grant and an outline for funds for 2020-2021 can be seen here.
+A more detailed account of the school's allocation from the 2021-2022 pupil premium grant and an outline for funds for 2022-2023 can be seen here.
+This will be reviewed in Nov 2022 once the needs for PP pupils in Year 7 are acknowledged.